Leah1977/familyfavs/README.md

 Thanks also to support from the Slack Community.

 Thanks also to my husband and family for supporting me through this project and providing invaluable feedback.

+# Disclaimer Note

+This project is for educational purposes only.

 ### End of README